Panquesito7/submodules-alternative/README.md

 ### GitHub Actions

 This GitHub Action workflow will automatically update or clone the desired repositories.\
 You can choose to update, clone, or do both actions.
+You can also configure how the script works.

+> **Note**
+>
+> The `squash_commits` option is disabled and should not be used\
+> due to some problems with the subtrees.
+It will still squash the commits as most as possible.

 ```yml
 name: Submodules Alternative